 Ad-hoc Technical Advisory Committees

-- Ad-hoc Technical Advisory Committee for Missing Members in the Pension Sector
+- Technical Advisory Committee for Missing Members in the Pension Sector

-- Ad-hoc Technical Advisory Committee for Family Law Pension Matters
+- Technical Advisory Committee for Family Law Pension Matters

 Technical Advisory Committee for Transforming Auto Insurance Rate Regulation

-We are seeking members for our Technical Advisory Committee for Transforming Auto Insurance Rate Regulation.
+In December, FSRA issued a call for applications to our new Technical Advisory Committee for Transforming Auto Insurance Rate Regulation.